jacobproffer/blog/content/travel/harry-potter-studio-tour.md

 The grandest room of the tour was the Haunted Forest.
 With fog, a dark ambience, and thick realistic trees, iconic characters and objects were displayed throughout the synthetic forest.
 Hagrid, Buckbeat, and Arthur Weasley's enchanted Flying Ford Anglia were my favorite.
 The beaten car was tucked between trees, with bright yellow lights which cut through the fog.
 An interactive part of the forest allowed guests to fend off dementors with a patronus spell.
 I regrettably rushed through the rest of the forest, which made me miss the display of Aragog and other arachnids.

+## Butterbeer and 4 Privet Drive

 Midway through the tour, I came to a butterbeer cafe with rows of wooden tables.
 Each table had different pages of the Daily Prophet engrained.
 A mug of butterbeer cost 1,100 yen, which came with a thin plastic bag.
 I had experienced butterbeer before in Osaka, at the Wizarding World of Harry Potter.
 The taste was the same in Tokyo, reminiscent of root beer with cream.
 Though I was allowed to keep the mug this time.
 The plastic bag was intended to be used to store the mug after I washed it in one of the sinks concealed in a wall of butterbeer kegs.

 The butterbeer cafe was next to a sizeable outdoor section of the tour.
 Notable was 4 Privet Drive, with the cupboard under the stairs.
 The upstairs was off-limits, though I was allowed to explore the rest of the home.
 The dining room was detailed with a cabinet of fine china, portraits of Dudley Dursey, and a ballooned Ms. Mason, body halfway out the window.
 Hagrid's motorcycle was parked near the front lawn, a popular display because guests were allowed to act as the driver and passenger.
 Nearby was the triple decker Knight Bus, and a replica wooden bridge from Hogwarts.

+## Hogsmeade Station and Diagon Alley

 Hogsmeade Station, with a steaming Olton Hall train, had the ambience of a train station.
 The sole carriage car, which was walkable, displayed Harry throughout the years on the way to Hogwarts.
 Each roomette was detailed with mannequins of Harry, issues of the Quibbler and snack wrappers.
 Moreover, the station served as a mid-tour gift shop.
 The Railway Shop sold shirts, stationary, and bags.
 An adjacent room was a recreation of the central square of the Ministry of Magic.
 A statue in the middle depicted Muggles being crushed under the weight of a marble column.